slowernews/wisdom-tldr/README.md

 ===
 ###On planning

+Plan ahead and prepare for the highly probable scenarios.<br>
-Plan ahead, make the decisions right now.
+Make the decisions right now.
 When in the moment of making the decision, you have already done it.

 > *'Plan all the way to the end.' -- Robert Greene (29th law of power)*

 > *'All battles are won or lost before they are ever fought.' -- Sun Tzu*

 > *'The best way to predict the future is to invent it.' -- Alan Kay*

+> *'Don’t think too much, you’ll create a problem that wasn’t there in the first place.'*

 > *'Someone’s sitting in the shade today because someone planted a tree a long time ago.' -- Warren Buffett*